Eli Manning: Professional career

 The San Diego Chargers had the first overall pick in the 2004 NFL draft due to their 4–12 record in 2003.
-With Manning being the most coveted player in the draft, it appeared that the Chargers' intentions were to draft him first overall.
-Meanwhile, Manning and his father Archie Manning stated that he would refuse to play for the Chargers if drafted by them.
-Archie asked the father of former Chargers quarterback Ryan Leaf before the draft about his son's experience with the team.
-In hearing that the Chargers did not help Leaf with his personal problems, it then became part of why Eli refused to play for the team.
+Manning was the most coveted player in the draft, and it appeared that the Chargers intended to draft him first overall.
+Meanwhile, Manning and his father Archie Manning said he would refuse to play for the Chargers.
+Before the draft, Archie had asked former Chargers quarterback Ryan Leaf‘s father about Leaf’s experience with the team and was told that the Chargers did not help Leaf with his personal problems.

-The Chargers selected Manning with the first pick overall nonetheless, as the team had a deal with the New York Giants, whereby the Giants would draft and then trade Philip Rivers and a 2004 third-round pick, used to select placekicker Nate Kaeding; a 2005 first-round pick, used to select linebacker Shawne Merriman; and a 2005 fifth-round pick (which was later traded away) to the Chargers for Manning.
+The Chargers selected Manning with the first pick overall.
+The team had a deal with the New York Giants whereby the Giants would draft and then trade Philip Rivers and a 2004 third-round pick, used to select placekicker Nate Kaeding; a 2005 first-round pick, used to select linebacker Shawne Merriman; and a 2005 fifth-round pick (which was later traded away) for Manning.
 He signed a six-year, $45 million contract with the Giants.

 Manning was one of 17 quarterbacks taken in the 2004 NFL draft, along with Rivers and the Pittsburgh Steelers' Ben Roethlisberger.
-All three would enjoy lengthy and successful careers with the teams that signed them and have been compared favorably to the 1983 NFL draft, which included Hall of Fame quarterbacks John Elway, Jim Kelly, and Dan Marino.
+All three had long, successful careers with the teams that signed them and have been compared favorably to the 1983 NFL draft, which included Hall of Fame quarterbacks John Elway, Jim Kelly, and Dan Marino.
 Manning posted the lowest passing yards, touchdowns, pass completions, completion percentage, TD–INT ratio, passer rating, wins, winning percentage, and Pro Bowl honors of the three, but cemented his legacy with his two upset Super Bowl victories against the New England Patriots' dynasty.
-While both Manning and Roethlisberger were part of two Super Bowl-winning teams, Manning is the only quarterback of the three to earn Super Bowl MVP honors, which he received in both victories.
+Manning and Roethlisberger were both part of two Super Bowl-winning teams, but Manning is the only quarterback of the three to earn Super Bowl MVP honors, which he received in both victories.